 - Digital V8 Motor.
 Dyson claims the V8 motor is their most powerful yet when put into maximum power mode (note: this was until the V10 came along).
 All V8 models use this motor.

 - 40 Minutes Run-Time.
 One of the big upgrades the V8 has over the V6 is the longer battery life.
 Dyson uses a new battery that provides up to 40-minutes run-time when using a non-motorised tool.
 This drops to 25-minutes when using the motorised floor head, but is still longer than the V6.

 - Maximum Power Mode.
 When you need extra suction, both the Absolute and Animal have a max power mode.
 This greatly reduces battery life, but provides a handy boost in power for getting rid of stubborn dirt.

 - Handheld Mode.
-One of the defining features of Dyson cordless vacuums is that they can quickly convert into a handheld mode.
+One of the defining features of Dyson cordless vacuums is that they can quickly convert into a handheld vacuum cleaner.
 This is great for cleaning stairs, cars or other tricky areas.
+In fact, the Dyson V8 Animal is one of the best cordless car vacuum cleaners available in the UK.

 - Hygienic Dirt Ejector.
 The V8 has a new dirt emptying system.
 Instead of using gravity to get rid of dust and dirt from the canister, debris is pushed out so you’re less likely to need to pull it out manually.

 - Docking Station.
 Dyson supplies a docking station with all the V8 cordless series.
 This acts as storage for the vacuum and its accessories, as well as a charging port.

 - 0.54 Litre Dust Capacity.
-Both the Animal and Absolute have a 0.54 lire dust capacity.
+Both the Animal and Absolute have a 0.54 lire dust bin capacity.
 This is around average for a cordless, but be ready to empty it regularly.

 If the underlying technology is the same – what makes these two versions different?
 Let’s match the V8 Absolute Vs. Animal and see whether there are any significant differences (we also have a more in-depth Dyson V8 Animal review if you want to learn more).